• Leading Disruption

 What I Can’t Stop Talking About

-Sick of AI pilots failing before they even take off?
+• Sick of AI pilots failing before they even take off?
 You’re not alone.
 Companies are investing in pilots without committing to scaling them, and it’s a growing problem.
-95% of AI pilots fail, but the 5% that succeed and drive value have some key elements in common.
+Ninety-five percent of AI pilots fail, but the five percent that succeed and drive value share some key elements in common

 My Upcoming Appearances/Travel